KimBergstroem/currency-Converter-PythonApi/README.md

 ---

 ## **Validation**🌎
-All string validation have the ".capitalize()" function to prevent any big or small letter errors.
+All string validation have the "<b>.capitalize()</b>" function to prevent any big or small letter errors.

 ### **Name validation:**
 - 3 or more letters inserted - OK for user name